Luzkan/smells/content/smells/combinatorial-explosion.md

 #### **Open-Closed Principle Violation**

-Class is not closed for modification, if it "prompts" the developer to add another `elif`.
+Class is not closed for modification if it "prompts" the developer to add another `elif`.

 ### Example